-Ruben Vardanyan is the former CEO and principal partner of Troika Dialog.
-Troika eventually grew into becoming Russia’s largest investment bank; however, from 2006 to early 2013, while under the leadership of Mr. Vardanyan, it enabled nearly $5 billion to flow through offshore companies in what has become known as the Troika Laundromat.
-By obscuring or masking the origins of illicit wealth via offshore companies, the laundromat was able to successfully launder money to Putin’s inner circle and powerful oligarchs.
+Described by OCCRP as the former CEO, President, and principal partner, Ruben Vardanyan oversaw an entity that eventually grew into becoming Russia’s largest investment bank and asset manager firm: Troika Dialog.
+During Mr. Vardanyan’s tenure from 2006 to early 2013, Troika Dialog enabled nearly $5 billion to flow through offshore companies in what has become known as the Troika Laundromat.
+By obscuring or masking the origins of illicit wealth via offshore companies, the laundromat was able to successfully launder money to Putin’s “inner circle” and powerful oligarchs.

 In apparent disregard of his close proximity to money laundering activities, DOC-RI continued to present Mr. Vardanyan on its website as a member of the governance body.
 Post Troika Dialog and DOC-RI, Mr. Vardanyan has continued to court controversy as evidenced by FBK’s 2020 investigation into alleged bribery payments made to the wife of Tatarstan’s current Head of State through his offshore company Santerna Holdings Limited in late 2018.